 In 2012, Vanderby formed the rock band “Severed Demons”, with Ben Hardie on lead guitar, Jon Carter on bass and Steve Dickie on drums.
 They released a self-titled EP, and the music video for their single ‘Trelucabeth’ impressed the producers of the ABC program “Rage” – so much so that they made Severed Demons ‘Band Of The Week’.
 Sadly, differences between two members caused the band to break up.

 In 2013, after 40 years apart, Vanderby reformed Eros with Carter and Dickie, and released the album No Desolation through Vanderby’s Majique Records label.
 Despite releasing the successful single ‘Tripsville’, the band were not overall satisfied with the touring experience, and without a major label backing, they parted ways.

 In 2016 Vanderby formed a new rock band called “Corrugated Iron” with Jon Wilby on bass, and Mark Welch on drums.
 They released the album Magical Land the following year.
 Wilby left the band and was replaced by Shane Dickerson, and the group released the album Rock Of The Ages in 2018, with the addition Ado Hadson on guitar.

-After 50 long years in the industry, Ray Vanderby has no intention of slowing down.
-He has been working on a new album called Comet 2 Comet, which will be released later this year and is set to be a hit.
+After 50 long years in the industry, Ray Vanderby had no intention of slowing down.
 His collaborations with multiple prominent artists across an eclectic range of styles demonstrates Vanderby’s commitment to Australian music.
 He released his final album in 2022, Comet 2 Comet, which was a hit and showcased the wide variety of musical skill and aesthetics that Ray commanded seemingly effortlessly.
 Unfortunately, Ray passed away in August, 2022.